My Daddy, Floyd Otto Spencer

-Born July 27, 1895, in Marion, Michigan, he died on my birthday, April 18, 1965, in Colonia LeBaron, Galeana, Chihuahua, Mexico.
-I had just turned 19 years old that day.
+Born July 27, 1895, in Marion, Michigan, he died on my nineteenth birthday, April 18, 1965, in Colonia LeBaron, Galeana, Chihuahua, Mexico.
 His death was the outcome of a freak “accident.”
 I believe my Mother Esther LeBaron Spencer and her brother, my Uncle Ervil LeBaron, had a hand in it.
 (I will relate this whole incident in my upcoming Memoir.)

 Born in a backwoods frontier town, Daddy was very much of pioneer stock.
 His parents were mostly of English descent, he believed.
 He was unable to track his full genealogy.
 But knew his mother was one-half Indigenous American — Mohawk Indian to be exact.

 One Sunday afternoon, in our small living room, lit only by light from the windows and fireplace, Mother was giving Daddy his monthly expert-looking haircut when we children, catching Daddy captive, saw a good chance to gather around his knees and pepper him with questions about his parents, grandparents, and past.

 He was a shy man, of few words, and usually busy working.
 One of his favorite sayings was: “It’s better to keep your mouth shut and look like a fool than to open your mouth and prove you’re a fool.”
 Even now he was hesitant to answer all our forward questions.
 But when asked about his bloodline (for bloodlines are very important to Mormons), he sheepishly responded: